UCR-Robotics/ee144/docs/lab8.rst

    -  \+ 60%  Demo the task on Gazebo

       -  \+30% Obtain the correct waypoints (Please print your final path).
-      -  \+30% Obtain an optimal trajectory based on the obstacles positon.
+      -  \+30% Obtain an optimal trajectory based on the obstacles positons.
    -  \+ 40%  Demo the task on the real robot

       -  \+10% Communicate successfully with the real robot